Ledger Nano S Plus Review

 - Price Tag

-Ledger is a hardware wallet company that was launched in 2014 by eight founding members.
+Ledger is a hardware wallet company that was launched in 2014 by eight experts with varied backgrounds in embedded security, cryptocurrencies, and entrepreneurship.
 Ever since then, it has been one of the two most popular hardware wallet producers in the industry – the other being the well-renowned TREZOR.

 In the Ledger Nano S Plus box, you’ll find the Nano S Plus hardware wallet device, a USB-C to USB-A connector cable to plug it into a computer, seed phrase recovery sheets, and a nifty little keychain strap.